redis/docs/content/integrate/redis-data-integration/ingest/quick-start-guide.md

 ### Prepare the pipeline

-During the installation, RDI asked you for a folder path to place the pipeline templates.
+During the installation, RDI placed the pipeline templates at `/opt/rdi/config`.
 If you go to that folder and run the `ll` command, you will see the pipeline configuration file, `config.yaml`, and the `jobs` folder (see the page about [Pipelines]({{< relref "/integrate/redis-data-integration/ingest/data-pipelines/data-pipelines" >}}) for more information).
 Use Redis Insight to open